by Tracy Johnson

 Every database has a percentage of users who are on the way out.
 That’s one reason it’s important to constantly recruit new members.
 Part of the strategy should include aggressively attracting new members.
 Use every contact point possible, including social media, events, on-air and online.

 Everyone is busy.
 Each department head has too many tasks on their plate and too few hours to accomplish it.
-That’s one reason the database slips to the bottom of the priority list.
+But the high leverage weapon should be a priority.
+And databases are high leverage weapons.

 But communicating with your audience is important.
 It needs time, care and attention.
 It pays off in the ratings.
 Build it properly and you can make your database a high leverage weapon.